For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If your stomach is at the stage of eating itself before you even leave the house, chances are you'll order with your eyes rather than your stomach.
 And this never works out well for your wallet.

 Grab a light snack (and we mean light – a piece of fruit or something similar will do) before you head out.
-This should stifle your hunger enough to help you make more rational decisions when you've got the menu in your hand.
+This should stifle your hunger enough to help you make more rational decisions when you read the menu.

-16. Remove the service charge if the service wasn't good
+16. Remove the service charge if the service isn't good

-It's a good idea to tip the waiting staff if you've enjoyed your meal (chefs often also receive a cut, so if the food is good but the service isn't, you might want to consider tipping anyways).
+It's a good idea to tip the waiting staff if you've enjoyed your meal (chefs often also receive a cut, so if the food is good but the service isn't, you might still want to tip).
 But, you shouldn't feel obliged to do so if you've had a bad experience.

-Alternatively, if you want to pay a lower tip (or none at all), you can ask for the service charge to be removed.
-If you've not been happy with the service, or simply can't afford to tip as much as they want, you're entitled to pay what you want.
+Alternatively, if you want to pay a lower (or no) tip, you can ask for the service charge to be removed.
+If you haven't been happy with the service, or can't afford to tip as much as they've asked, you're entitled to pay what you want.

 17. Look out for loyalty schemes